-SPRING 2021 The Del Cotto Professorship and the Baldy Center for Law and Social Policy are pleased to sponsor Serious Fun: A conference with & around Schlegel!
-The event begins with an afternoon reception on Friday, followed by the day-long conference on Saturday.
-The morning conversation will be on legal and economic history, moderated by Samantha Barbas, Director of the Baldy Center.
-The afternoon conversation will be on legal scholarship and teaching, with Guyora Binder, Vice Dean for Research and Faculty Development, as moderater.
+The Del Cotto Professorship and the Baldy Center for Law and Social Policy are pleased to sponsor Serious Fun: A conference with & around Schlegel!
+Conversations and papers will focus on legal and economic history, legal scholarship, and teaching.
 Participants will circulate a short paper beforehand.
 Depending on the nature of the contribution, and subject to the approval of the Buffalo Law Review, we anticipate an opportunity to publish the conference papers.
-David A. Westbrook is the event organizer. (dates tba)
+David A. Westbrook is the event organizer.

 Notes by Jack Schlegel: Most of what I have written, and in a real sense taught, has been an attempt to use history, including contemporary history, and critique as tools to understand why legal education and educators, legal theory and legal practices are so strange.
 In doing so, I have always been very serious, but always been having, and more than occasionally making, fun.